twhite96/TWBlog/uses.md

 ## Software

 - [VS Code](https://code.visualstudio.com/)
 	- It does everything I need it to do.
 Atom was nice and had a lot of features but goddamn it’s hella slow.
-So I went back to VS Code and couldn’t be happier.[^3]
+So I went back to VS Code [^3] and couldn’t be happier.
 - [Hyper.js](https://hyper.is/)
 	- My new terminal of choice.
 Beautiful as hell and has gotten faster.
 Not as many bells and whistles as iTerm but good enough for me.
 - [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh)